Ragnt/AngryOxide/README.md

 - Provides pcapng files with embedded GPS using the [Kismet Format](https://www.kismetwireless.net/docs/dev/pcapng_gps/).
 - Provides a kismetdb file with all frames (with GPS) for post-processing.
 - Wraps all output files in a gzipped tarball.
-- Bash autocompletions for easy interface selection provided (manual install).
+- Bash autocompletions for easy interface selection provided.

 ## Attacks